python/mypy/docs/source/cheat_sheet_py3.rst

 .. code-block:: python

-   from collections.abc import Iterator from typing import Callable, Union, Optional
+   from collections.abc import Iterator, Callable from typing import Union, Optional

    # This is how you annotate a function definition
    def stringify(num: int) -> str: